cruncher/sparky/README.md

         <p data-model="{{path-to.meta}}">{{author}}</p>
     </div>

-If <code>data-ctrl</code> is defined the model is passed to a controller, and the return value of the controller is used as scope to update the template (unless the controller returns <code>undefined</code>, in which case the model is used as scope).
+If <code>data-ctrl</code> is defined the model is passed to a controller.
+By default, the model is used as scope to update the template, but if the controller returns an object that object is used as scope.

 <a href="#define-a-model-object">Define a model object</a>.